 How Can I Control It?

 Luckily, this invasive weed has a shallow root system and grows in moist soil.
-It is easily pulled by hand, but be sure to remove the entire root!
+Pull it easily by hand, but be sure to remove the entire root!
 Pulled plants may be composted on site if flowers have not fully formed.
 Any flowers and immature seed heads should be removed, bagged, and placed in the municipal waste.

 Do not pull or move through areas infested with policeman’s helmet when the seed heads are popping!
 Check and clean clothes, pets, equipment, and vehicles to prevent the spread of this invasive weed.